You may wish to see an introductory page first.

 Chir Dor Medrese in the 1920s and today

-Timur claimed he was acting as a Ghazi (warrior for the faith) but he mostly waged war on other Muslim states.
+Timur claimed he was acting as a Ghazi, (warrior for the faith) but he mostly waged war on other Muslim states.
 While he became famous for his massacres of Hindus in India and Christians in Syria, he nonetheless did not spare the Muslim inhabitants of Baghdad and Damascus.
-In 1401 he invaded Anatolia and defeated the Ottoman Sultan Bayezid I at Ankara and he even reached the shores of the Aegean Sea by taking Smyrna, which then was a possession of the Knights of Rhodes.
+In 1401 he invaded Anatolia and defeated Ottoman Sultan Bayezid I at Ankara and he even reached the shores of the Aegean Sea by taking Smyrna.

 Timur did not spare resources in order to embellish Samarkand.
 Skilled artisans and masses of slaves were transferred there together with elephants, timber and rare stones.

-While Timur claimed to be a legitimate heir of the Mongol Empire and promoted the use of the Turkish language, the prevailing culture in his vast empire was the Persian one and the architecture of the monuments he built at Samarkand followed Persian patterns, although with some local features which were eventually adopted by the Persian themselves, chiefly the enormous size of the pishtaq, the portals, e.g. in the Blue Mosque of Tabriz.
+While Timur claimed to be a legitimate heir of the Mongol Empire and promoted the use of the Turkish language, the prevailing culture in his vast empire was the Persian one and the design of the monuments he built at Samarkand followed Persian patterns, although with some local features which were eventually adopted by the Persian themselves, chiefly the enormous size of the pishtaq, the portals, e.g. in the Blue Mosque of Tabriz.

 Medreses (theological schools) are the most important monuments of Samarkand.

 A traditional medrese was composed of a rectangular courtyard surrounded by the cells for the students: it housed a small mosque and some larger rooms where students had their lessons when they could not meet in the courtyard.
-A medrese per se is not a building which seems apt to become a symbol of the strength and wealth of an empire, yet the Seljuks did so in Anatolia by building very large and decorated portals (pishtaq) for their medreses, e.g. at Kayseri and mosques, e.g. at Divrigi.
+A portal per se is not an architectural element which seems apt to become a symbol of the strength and wealth of an empire, yet the Seljuks did so in Anatolia by building decorated portals for their medreses, e.g. at Kayseri and mosques, e.g. at Divrigi.